 | Resolution | 300 DPI minimum.
 Lower DPI prints fuzzy on tumblers and mugs. |

 | Format | PNG with transparent background.
-JPEG adds a white box around your art. |
+JPEG usually adds an unwanted white box around the art. |

-| Dimensions | Match the blank exactly – tumbler wraps, mug wraps, and shirt prints all differ. |
+| Dimensions | Match the blank exactly – tumbler wraps, mug wraps, and shirt prints all need different sizes. |

-| Bleed | 0.125 in bleed on each side prevents white edges after pressing. |
+| Bleed | A small bleed area helps prevent white edges after pressing. |

 Recommended Sublimation Tools

-Great designs need the right equipment.
+Great designs still need the right equipment.
 These are the tools we’ve reviewed and recommend for sublimation crafting:

-- A-SUB 125g Sublimation Paper 8.5×11″ – fast-dry, vivid color transfer → Read Review
+- A-SUB 125g Sublimation Paper 8.5×11″ – fast-dry paper for vivid color transfer → Read Review

 Looking for more craft gear?
 Browse our full crafting tools collection →